xingyi0201/kintegrate.dev/content/pages/tutorials/getting-started-android-sdk/index.md

 1. Listen and display changes in Kin balance
 2. Send Kin

-The Kin SDK is extremely verstatile.
+The Kin SDK is extremely versatile.
 We encourage you to look through the class to see how it has wrapped and implemented it.
 Make sure you go through the server tutorials, to see how to implement Kin on the server